DIDSR/sfrc/README.rst

    'CT' indicates sfrc on CT-based data. 'sh' and 'sel' are options to indicate paths for sharp kernel-based data and tuning set for sFRC parameters used in our paper.
 Likewise 'sm' indicates smooth kernel-based test set.
-   '' is the option to indicate paths of CT images used as test set for the sFRC analysis in our paper.
-   1 indicates 1 processing unit (-np) to be used in our mpi-based sFRC implementation.
+   1 indicates one processing unit (-np) to be used in our mpi-based sFRC implementation.
-   To apply the trained SRGAN model on all CT images from patient L067 look inside the file ctsr/create_sr_dataset/readme.txt to get the required LDGC box path and on how to get the downsampled input.

 2. sFRC on UNet- and PLSTV-based MRI outputs from a subsampled acquisition (x3)